User attributes

 plan: "pro",

-);Or set the experiment-level bucket_by in the dashboard.
+flags.getFlag("new-ui");Set the gate's (or experiment's) bucket_by to account_id in the dashboard so every read keys on the account attribute you pass on the bound client.
 The same identity is then used for both assignment and exposure stitching.

 Privacy & PII